 The Four Aspects of a Vibrant Community

 Depending on what makes your members tick and what the main goal of your community is, one aspect or another of the CHAI framework will dominate in your community content.
 For example, a community where teachers share best practices should focus more on helpfulness and inspiration.
 Teachers don’t have much time for small talk and will only take part in a community which provides them with helpful advice and inspiring examples around teaching methods.
-That’s why this community content’s focus should be on helpfulness and inspiration.
 Nevertheless, this professional community needs a dash of creativity and affirmation to remain attractive to its members.

 To make sure the combination of the four aspects fits your community, you can use the following grid in an Excel spreadsheet when planning your content: